-The best way to discover Dallas is walking the city.
-We will walk around two miles starting at the West End Historic District, the oldest part of the city, and make our way to the Dallas Art District, downtown's cultural hub, known for the strikingly angular Meyerson Symphony Center, the lavish Winspear Opera House and the Dallas Museum of Art, with its vast collection spanning ancient times to the present.
+The best way to discover Dallas is by walking the city.
+We will walk around two miles starting at the West End Historic District, Dallas's oldest section, and make our way to the Dallas Art District, downtown's cultural hub.
+The Art District is known for the strikingly angular Meyerson Symphony Center, the lavish Winspear Opera House, and the Dallas Museum of Art, with its vast collection spanning ancient times to the present.

 Discover Dallas fascinating history, incredible architecture, and unrivaled charm.
 We will walk around two miles.
 Our journey starts at the West End Historic District, the oldest part of the city, we will visit Dealey Plaza, the Grassy Knoll, the Old Red Court House, and Founders' Plaza.
 Revisit the fascinating details of the JFK assassination and hear about the city's beginnings and its founder.

 Further down our route, we will visit the former Dallas Morning News headquarters, the famous Mobile Oil Pegasus (the original one!) and the spectacular Pioneer's Plaza which features larger-than-life bronze sculptures, a re-creation of a Texas cattle drive, with Texas longhorn steers being driven by three cowboys astride horses!

 Our journey will take us to the I. M. Pei unique Dalla's city hall on our way to the city's Main street, at this point we will take a break before we resume the second part of the walk.

 The second leg of our walk will take us through Main Street's incredible architecture and rich history.
 Tony Tasset's iconic Eyeball, The Adolphus, The Magnolia Building and the original Neiman Marcus.